leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 * **[Github Pages](https://pages.github.com/)**

-*"Hosted directly from your GitHub repository.
-Just edit, push, and your changes are live."* this is how Github Pages defines it.
+> *"Hosted directly from your GitHub repository.
+Just edit, push, and your changes are live."*

+This is how Github Pages defines it.
 Github Pages is a feature of Github that allows to host a website from a Github repository, on *github_username.github.io* url.
 Storage space is limited but more than enough for a blog and Github Pages has two major advantages: hosting is free and works on the basis of a Github repository.
 The changes you push on your repository will be displayed on your site, which is really handy!

 * **[Jekyll](https://jekyllrb.com/)**